YunoHost-Apps/hotspot_ynh/README.md

 ## Features

 * WPA2 encryption
-* 802.11n if your antenna is compliant
+* 802.11n compliant
 * IPv6 compliant (with a delegated prefix)
 * Automatic clients configuration (IPv6 and IPv4)
 * Announce DNS resolvers (IPv6 and IPv4)
-* Set an IPv6 from your delegated prefix (*prefix::1*) on the server, to use for the AAAA records
+* Set an IPv6 from your delegated prefix (*prefix::42*) on the server, to use for the AAAA records
-* The internet provider can be a 3/4G connection with tethering
 * Web interface ([screenshot](https://raw.githubusercontent.com/jvaubourg/hotspot_ynh/master/screenshot.png))